lains/link_grammar_prolog/README.md

 In case Cygwin is in used, you may also have to copy over the Cygwin library (`cygwin*.dll`) The `lgp_lib.pl` file (provided in the folder `SWI-Prolog_home_dir/` within the source) will also probably needs to be moved, or swpil has to be started from this exact folder in order to find `lgp_lib.pl`.
 Typically, this is the SWI-Prolog's home directory.

-### Installation of knowledge files

-The Link grammar library requires several database files and directories in order to run.
-You will find these files/directories wihin the sources (once make has completed successfully) in the directory `lg-source/link*/data`:

-* `4.0.dict`
-* `4.0.knowledge`
-* `4.0.constituent-knowledge`
-* `4.0.affix`
-* `words`

-You will have to either copy over theses files/directories and their content inside the current directory at the moment the lgp_lib:create_dictionary/5 predicate is callde, or create a symbolic link or provide valid PATHs (relative/absolute) to these files when running the lgp_lib:create_dictionary/5 predicate.

 ### Running unit tests